NoahWhite1/dog-site/README.md

 # dog-site
-Full Stack Web App to display breeders and their dogs
+Full stack web app to display breeders and their dogs.